Don’t see your question listed? Ask us here!

 Global Handwashing Day is celebrated annually on October 15.
 This is an excellent opportunity to spread the word about the importance of handwashing with soap, which should be practiced and promoted throughout the year.

 Yes!
-Please let the PPPHW what activities you are planning ahead of time by completing this form.
+You can let the Global Handwashing Partnership know about activities you are planning by completing this form.
+Most celebrants usually plan their activities between July and October.
 We will then add your event to our index allowing us to know what events are planned globally.
 This can also help us connect you with potential partners.
-After your event, please upload pictures and a report to the interactive Global Handwashing Day website.
+After your event, please upload pictures and a report or description of your campaign to the interactive Global Handwashing Day website.

 One way to find Global Handwashing Day activities near you is to reach out to similar organizations.
 This can provide an opportunity to collaborate with like-minded organizations.
-You can also contact the PPPHW to see if any events in others in your region have registered an event.
+You can also contact the Global Handwashing Partnership to see if others in your region have registered an event.

-While the PPPHW is unable to provide funding for specific Global Handwashing Day events due to overwhelming global demand, there are many ways to secure funding for Global Handwashing Day activities or materials.
+While the Global Handwashing Partnership is unable to provide funding for specific Global Handwashing Day events due to overwhelming global demand, there are many ways to secure funding for Global Handwashing Day activities or materials.
 Collaborating with other organizations is one way to reduce the cost of events.